Alejandro Zendejas

-Alejandro Zendejas Saavedra (born February 7, 1998) is a professional soccer player who plays as a winger for Liga MX club América.
-Born in Mexico, he represents the United States national team.
+Alejandro "Alex" Zendejas Saavedra (born February 7, 1998) is a professional soccer player who plays as a winger for Liga MX club Club América.
+Born in Mexico, he plays for the United States national team.

 Early life

-Zendejas was born in Ciudad Juárez in Mexico before moving to El Paso, Texas, in the United States at a young age.
-The MLS, U.S. Soccer, and FC Dallas websites all listed him as being born in El Paso, Texas.
-FC Dallas later confirmed that Zendejas had been born in Mexico.
+Zendejas was born in Ciudad Juárez in Mexico before moving to the United States at a young age.

+The MLS, U.S. Soccer, and FC Dallas websites all listed him as being born in El Paso, Texas, but FC Dallas later confirmed that Zendejas had been born in Mexico.

 Club career

 FC Dallas

 On October 1, 2014, Zendejas signed a homegrown player contract with FC Dallas, making him the 13th homegrown signing in club history.
 However, he was not eligible to play for the first team until the 2015 season.
-He made his professional debut on 1 May 2015, in a 4–1 victory over Houston Dynamo.
+Zendejas made his professional debut on 1 May 2015, in a 4–1 victory over Houston Dynamo.

-C.D.
 Guadalajara

+2016–17: Debut season, Copa MX title, and first league title

-On June 23, 2016, Zendejas signed with Liga MX C.D.
-Guadalajara.
+On June 23, 2016, Zendejas signed with Liga MX Guadalajara.
 In order to meet with the club's tradition of only using Mexican players, Zendejas agreed to reject future U.S. national team call-ups and accept Mexico national team call-ups if they ever occur.
 Zendejas was registered with the first team and was given the number 29 jersey, the same kit he had at Dallas.
 Zendejas made his Liga MX debut on August 6, in a match against Querétaro.

-Loan at Zacatepec
+2017–18: Loan to Zacatepec

 In a press conference, Chivas coach Matías Almeyda confirmed some youth players would be sent out on loan to sister club Zacatepec to get playing time.
 On 8 June 2017, Zacatepec announced they had signed Zendejas on loan.
 Zendejas scored his first professional goal in a Copa MX match against Cruz Azul.
 He scored his first Ascenso MX goal on August 12, 2017, against Murciélagos F.C.
-Zacatepec would go on to win 1-0 with his goal.
+Zacatepec would go on to win 1–0 with his goal.